lrspeiser/sigmagravity/README.md

 ### 9.7.
 Lensing visuals (κ and α) — quick reproduction (this repo)

-Self-contained figures for convergence and deflection, calibrated to the observed θ_E in the catalog and using the paper’s Σ‑kernel form K_Σ(R)=A_c·C↑(R):
+Self-contained figures for convergence and deflection, calibrated to the observed θ_E in the catalog and using the paper’s Σ‑kernel K(R)=A_c·C(R;ℓ₀,⋯):

 ```pwsh
 python scripts/make_cluster_lensing_profiles.py --clusters "MACS1149" --fb 0.33 --ell0_frac 0.60 --p 2 --ncoh 2